Characters of Sonic the Hedgehog: Vector the Crocodile

-Vector was, originally, supposed to be in the sound test of the first Sonic the Hedgehog game, but he along with the feature itself, was removed prior to its release.
-Vector then made his official debut was in the video game Knuckles' Chaotix.
+Vector was, originally, supposed to be in the sound test of the first Sonic the Hedgehog game as part of a rock band that Sonic was part of, but the band and the feature itself were removed prior to its release.
+Vector and the band made a brief appearance in the promotional manga Sonic the Hedgehog Story Comic.
+Vector then made his official game debut in the 1995 video game Knuckles' Chaotix.
 And in 2003, he was part of Team Chaotix in Sonic Heroes and is featured in Shadow the Hedgehog, Sonic Generations, Sonic Forces and several other games (alongside both Espio and Charmy in said games).
 In all instalments of Mario & Sonic at the Olympic Games, he is a playable athlete.
 He has also been playable in other spinoff titles such as Sonic Free Riders and Team Sonic Racing, and mobile games like Sonic Forces: Speed Battle and Sonic Dash.

-Vector was also the only 'Modern exclusive' character (besides Shadow) to appear in the Sonic Boom franchise, making his debut into the sub-franchise in the season two episode; Vector Detector.
-He later made a few cameo appearances before the show's end.
-Like the other game characters, he was redesigned for the series, sporting an arm tattoo and a leather jacket in place of his traditional headphones.
-In 2021, he was later added as a playable character in the tie-in mobile game; Sonic Dash 2: Sonic Boom.
+Vector was also the one of only mainline game characters to appear in the Sonic Boom franchise, making his debut into the sub-franchise in the season two episode "Vector Detector".
+He later made a few cameo appearances such as in the finale.
+Like the other characters he was redesigned for the series, sporting an arm tattoo and a leather jacket in place of his traditional headphones.
+In 2021, he was later added as a playable character in the tie-in mobile game Sonic Dash 2: Sonic Boom.
+Vector also made a cameo in the film franchise in the Sonic the Hedgehog 2: The Official Movie Pre-quill comic.